×

 Keinemusik, a Berlin-based House and Techno collective, features &ME, Adam Port, Rampa, and Reznik.
 Since 2009, they release 5 tracks yearly, host global parties, and run the Worldwide Dancing Club.

-Haitian DJ and producer Francis Mercier blends global sounds and spiritual vibes in House music.
-Founder of Deep Root Records, he's known for chart hits and epic live shows.
+Haitian Afro House DJ and producer Francis Mercier blends global sounds with spiritual beats.
+Founder of Deep Root Records, he's known for chart hits and electrifying shows worldwide.

 Born in Jamaica, Shenseea is known for her dynamic patois rhymes and dancehall reworkings.
 Collaborations with Kanye West, Christina Aguilera, and Major Lazer highlight her genre versatility.
 Her debut album ALPHA features artists like 21 Savage and debuted at #2 on Billboard’s Reggae chart.